- What's On

 - Account Login

-Our values are Creativity, Customer Focus, Team Work, Pride & Leadership.
 As a registered charity, we are driven to positively contribute to our community through access to the arts.
 This focus generates a level of creativity, passion and enthusiasm within our team and is reflected in the way we work and the results they produce.
+As a team, our values are Creativity, Community, Respect, Trust and to Inspire through everything we do.

 Developing young talent is central to the work we do at Curve, and for secondary school and University students considering a career in the arts, we are pleased to offer a range of regular opportunities to take part in work experience placements at our unique theatre.
 These range from one-day career days to one-week placements across all of our departments, where participants will discover the different areas and functions of a leading producing theatre.